-In my opinion, this one depends on what theme you’re running, as well as user preferences.
-I prefer to display main blog page posts as excerpts, taking up less space.
+This one depends on what theme you’re running, as well as your own preferences.
+I prefer to display main blog page posts as excerpts, which take up less space.

 10. Your sidebar shows up below your content

-Again, this likely depends on one’s theme or any customizations you’ve made.
+Again, this depends on your theme or any customizations you’ve made.
 Still, if you’ve done the latter, it’s a good idea to check for any code typos, wrong settings, etc.

 11. Phantom homepage gobbledygook